saeyslab/napari-sparrow/docs/installation.md

 conda activate harpy
 ```

-If you plan to use the `Harpy` function `sp.im.tiling_correction`, please install `jax` and `basicpy`.
+If you plan to use the `Harpy` function `harpy.im.tiling_correction`, please install `jax` and `basicpy`.
 On Mac and Linux, this can be done via `pip install ...`, on Windows you will have to run the following commands:

 ```bash
 pip install "jax[cpu]" -f https://whls.blob.core.windows.net/unstable/index.html --use-deprecated legacy-resolver